SereneLinux/serenelinux-release/Fedora-Legal-README.txt

 = License =

-Fedora is a compilation of software packages, each under its own license.
+The Fedora Operating System is a compilation of software packages, each under its own license.
 The compilation itself is released under the MIT license (see the file LICENSE).
-However, this compilation license does not supersede the licenses of code and content contained in Fedora, which conform to the legal guidelines described at https://fedoraproject.org/wiki/Licensing:Main?rd=Licensing.
+However, this compilation license does not supersede the licenses of code and content contained in the Fedora Operating System, which conform to the legal guidelines described at https://fedoraproject.org/wiki/Licensing:Main?rd=Licensing.

 = Source Availability =

-The accompanying Fedora 29 release includes copyrighted software that is licensed under the GNU General Public License and other licenses.
+The accompanying Fedora 31 release includes copyrighted software that is licensed under the GNU General Public License and other licenses.
 You may obtain the complete machine-readable source code corresponding to portions of this release by sending a check or